isomerpages/nlb-reference/_singapore-people/l-lim-tze-peng.md

 16-minute video chronicling Chen’s artistic development and refinement, creative process, governing philosophies, and visual vocabularies.
 Commentaries by fellow artist Ho Chee Lick and patron Koh Seow Chuan are included as well.

 * Pitt, K. W & Lye, S. C. (Interviewers).
 (1984, May 16).
-Oral History Interview with Lim Tze Peng.
+[Oral History Interview with Lim Tze Peng](https://www.nas.gov.sg/archivesonline/oral_history_interviews/record-details/59d6c9ba-115f-11e3-83d5-0050568939ad).
 [Accession No. 000370].
-Singapore: National Archives of Singapore.
+Retrieved from National Archives of Singapore Archives Online.

 Interview in Mandarin Chinese where Lim elaborates on how his consistent involvement in the visual arts, including his championing of art during his tenure in the education service.
 Lim also opines on his then-preference for oil painting, the possible directions that the artistic circle in Singapore can undertake, and the fundamental principles that an artist should abide to.
 Transcripts in Chinese available.